Jordloop/Project-Ping-Pong/README.md

 * c.
 Each iteration appends current index to array.√

 ## 3. Loop to splice array
 * a.
-Loop through oneToUserInput.
+Loop through oneToUserInput.√
 * b.
-Find each element in oneToUserInput where element % (3, 5, 15) = 0.
+Find each element in oneToUserInput where element % (3, 5, 15) = 0.√
 * c.
-Each found element splice in ('ping', 'pong', 'ping-pong') if element = (3, 5, 15).
+Each found element splice in ('ping', 'pong', 'ping-pong') if element = (3, 5, 15).√